Frontier Co-op FAQs

 A: Most of our single ingredient spices (that is, basil, fennel, cumin, etc.) don't contain any reportable nutrients.
 Reportable nutrients are amounts significant enough to warrant reporting according to FDA food labeling regulations.
 (See the reportable nutrients FAQ for more info.)

 Q: How is your nutritional yeast produced?

 A: It's a primary-grown yeast from pure strains of Saccharomyces cerevisiae grown on mixtures of cane and beet molasses.
 After the fermentation process is completed, the yeast is harvested, thoroughly washed, pasteurized, and dried on roller drum dryers.
 Vitamins B2 and B12 are both naturally produced during fermentation.
-Additional B2 and B12 are added after fermentation but prior to the drying process, along with B1, B6, niacin and folic acid.
 Due to the naturally occurring color variation of the molasses culture used to grow this yeast, some color variation may be present in the finished product.
 Note: Glutamic acid is present in this product.

 Q: How are your products processed?